cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/restoring-root-filesystem/removing-chimera.md

 This guide is useful for people who want to install regular checkra1n or unc0ver, as it requires that Chimera is removed first, or just people who want to unjailbreak their device.

 :::tip

-If you're proceeding to installing Odysseyra1n, you do not need to follow this guide unless you installed Chimera before December 2020, for Chimera (if installed after December 2020) and Odysseyra1n are intercompatible with each other, and can both be used at the same time.
+If you're proceeding to installing Odysseyra1n, you do not need to follow this guide unless you installed Chimera before December 2020, for Chimera (if installed on or after December 2020) and Odysseyra1n are intercompatible with each other, and can both be used at the same time.

 :::

 ## Uninstalling